ukgovdatascience/rap_companion/README.md

 ## Issues

 Every GitHub repo comes with a page for tracking issues.
 Use it!
 If you encounter a bug while reviewing the [RAP companion](https://ukgovdatascience.github.io/rap_companion/), jot a note down on the [issues page](https://github.com/ukgovdatascience/rap_companion/issues).

+## Acknowledgements

+Thanks to Dr Matthew Dray for converting the RAP logo into a hex sticker using the [hexSticker](https://cran.r-project.org/web/packages/hexSticker/index.html) pagkage.
+The warp pipe originates from [Wikimedia](https://commons.wikimedia.org/wiki/File:Warp_pipe_edited.PNG).